 One popular method to bring down the price of dog insurance quotes is to increase the policy excess.
-This is an option with some but not all pet insurance companies, for example:
+For example:

-- More Than allows you to opt for a 10% voluntary excess, in addition to the fixed £75 policy excess
+- More Than allows you to opt for a 10%, or 20% voluntary excess, in addition to the fixed £100 policy excess.

-Many dog insurance companies also offer multi dog discounts to help people who want insurance for more than one dog to control their costs.
+Many dog insurance companies also offer multi-pet discounts to help people who want insurance for more than one pet.

 Bought By Many has a 15% discount for pets on the same policies, it's the highest multi-pet discount available (our multi-pet discount is not currently available on our Value 2k policy).